Or a guide to alternative travel to Kashmir. Where can you go other than Srinagar, Gulmarg, Sonmarg and Pahalgam when you travel to Kashmir?

 Getting to Kashmir: Alternative to the Jammu-Srinagar highway

 Tourists to Kashmir usually just fly into Srinagar.
 With direct flights from Delhi, Jammu and many North Indian cities like Chandigarh and Amritsar this is the fastest way to get directly into Kashmir.
+There are also several Kashmir family tour packages available which you can go through while planning your trip to Kashmir.

 Another popular route to get to Srinagar is the highway NH-1 from Jammu.
 The officials try to keep this highway open for traffic through the year.
 In the season transition months, traffic jams caused by the migrating sheep are well known along this highway!